-The gene encoding the M1 chimeric protein was synthesized by GenScript® (USA).
+The gene encoding the chimeric protein, termed M1, was synthesized by GenScript® (USA).
 It was cloned into the pET-28a (+) expression vector and transformed into Escherichia coli Artic Express bacteria (DE3, Agilent Technologies, USA).
-The protein expression was induced using 1.0 mM isopropyl-β-D-thiogalactopyranoside (IPTG, Promega®, Canada), and cultures were incubated for 24 h at 12ºC, at which time they were disrupted by six cycles of ultrasonication, with six cycles of 30 seconds each, at 90 MHz.
-The chimeric protein was purified by affinity chromatography on the HisTrap HP nickel column (GE Healthcare Life Sciences, USA), and the purified sample obtained was dialyzed against PBS 1x.
-After dialysis, the protein was passed over an agarose-polymyxin column (Sigma-Aldrich, USA) in order to remove any residual bacterial endotoxin content.
-The antigen concentration was evaluated by the colorimetric method of Bicinconinic Acid (BCA) using the BCA Protein Assay Reagent kit (Thermo Scientific, Waltham, USA), according to manufacturer instructions.
+Protein expression was induced using 1.0 mM isopropyl-β-D-thiogalactopyranoside (IPTG, Promega®, Canada), and cultures were incubated for 24 h at 12ºC, at which time they were disrupted by ultrasonication, with six cycles of 30 seconds each, at 90 MHz.
+The chimeric protein was purified by affinity chromatography on the HisTrap HP nickel column (GE Healthcare Life Sciences, USA), and the purified sample obtained was dialyzed against Phosphate Buffered Saline (PBS 1x).
+After dialysis, the protein was passed over an agarose-polymyxin column (Sigma-Aldrich, USA) to remove any residual bacterial endotoxin.
+Antigen concentration was quantified using the colorimetric method of Bicinconinic Acid (BCA) with the BCA Protein Assay Reagent kit (Thermo Scientific, Waltham, USA), according to manufacturer instructions.

 2.4.
-Ethical and procedure to collect the blood samples
+Ethics for collecting blood samples

 This study was approved by the Ethics Committee on Human Research from the Federal University of Minas Gerais (UFMG; Belo Horizonte, Minas Gerais, Brazil), logged under protocol number CAAE-52767821.8.0000.5149.
 All participants signed an informed consent form.
-In addition, all of the procedures in the study involving human participants were performed in accordance with the ethical standards of the institutional and/or national research committee and with the 1964 Helsinki Declaration and its later amendments or comparable ethical standards.
-Blood samples of a total of 234 participants were used.
-To obtain the samples, peripheral blood collection was performed by venipuncture using a 20 mL syringe coupled to a 25x8 mm needle, together with two tubes with no anticoagulant (10 mL each).
-Blood samples were properly identified and incubated for 15 min at 37°C, at which time they were centrifuged at 5,000 × g for 10 min at 22oC.
+In addition, all the procedures in the study involving human participants were done in accordance with the ethical standards of the institution and/or national research committee and with the 1964 Helsinki Declaration and its later amendments or comparable ethical standards.
+Blood samples were obtained from a total of 234 participants.
+To obtain the samples, peripheral blood was collected by venipuncture using a 20 mL syringe coupled to a 25x8 mm needle, together with two tubes with no anticoagulant (10 mL each).
+Blood samples were identified and incubated for 15 min at 37°C, at which time they were centrifuged at 5,000 × g for 10 min at 22oC.
 Sera were then obtained, aliquoted, and stored in a freezer at -70°C, until use.

 2.5.
 Leprosy patients´ samples

 Leprosy patients were selected from an endemic area of the disease (Belo Horizonte).
-The diagnosis was performed by clinicians with vast expertise in the recognition of disease manifestations.
-Inclusion criteria were: newly diagnosed, untreated adults of both genders.
-The diagnosis was based on clinical symptoms, skin smear results, and histopathological examinations of biopsy specimens collected from one skin lesion.
+The diagnosis was performed by expert clinicians and their inclusion criteria were newly diagnosed, untreated adults of both genders.
+The diagnosis was based on clinical symptoms, slit-skin smear results, and histopathological examinations of biopsy specimens collected from one skin lesion.
 These were then classified according to WHO operational criteria based on the number of skin lesions and the result of the slit-skin smear as PB leprosy (≤5 skin lesions and smear-negative) or MB leprosy (≥6 skin lesions or smear-positive, regardless of the number of skin lesions).
-In this context, the present study used sera samples from PB (n=21) and MB (n=37) patients.
-In addition, household contacts of the leprosy patients were also enrolled in the study.
-These individuals lived with the patients (household contacts) but did not present clinical or laboratory diagnoses for the disease.
+In this context, the present study used sera from PB (n=21) and MB (n=37) patients.
+In addition, household contacts of the leprosy patients were enrolled in the study.
+These individuals lived with the patients, but did not present clinical signs or laboratory diagnoses for the disease.
 These participants were classified as contacts of PB patients (PBC; n=20) or MB patients (MBC; n=25), and their samples were also used in the serological experiments.

 2.6.
-Other patient classes´ samples
+Other patient samples